feature-sh/docs/contents/guides/auto-dealing.md

 ![Organization wallets](../.gitbook/assets/select\_organization\_wallet.png)

 3\) Label an issue with a Feature label and let the magic happen 🪄.
-The transaction can take up to a few minutes to be processed, but fortunately the Bot will keep you updated about the progress!
+The transaction can take up to a few seconds to be processed, but fortunately the Bot will keep you updated about the progress!

 ![Automatic Success Deal](../.gitbook/assets/capture-github-label-with-autodeal.png)